When you start a new job, your employer will automatically enrol you in KiwiSaver if you're eligible and:

 Ask your employer for a KiwiSaver information pack KS3 and complete the KiwiSaver deduction KS2 form.
 Give it to your employer and they will start your KiwiSaver deductions from your next pay.
 You can also join directly with a provider.

-If you join directly with a provider you cannot change your mind and opt out.
+If you join directly with a provider or if you opt-in you cannot opt out.

 If you have more than one employer